AntoineLMS/ParkingLotApp/README.md

 # ParkingLotApp

-Console Application for the coding challenge (Moffet).
+Console Application for the coding challenge (Moffett).

 I have added cars (DriverID,RegistrationPlate) in order to test the application.
 The two fields are randomly generated.
 The DriverID is generated between 1 and 100, accepted if lower than 75.